• Skip to primary navigation

 People have their own techniques on how to put this dish together.
 Here's mine…

-First, I make the sauce and let that simmer for 20 minutes or so.
-While that's simmering, mix the ricotta with an egg and about ½ cup of grated cheese - either Romano or Parmesan - along with a splash of milk to give it some creaminess.
-Add salt and pepper, but be careful of salt if using Romano cheese because it is saltier than Parmesan.
+While the sauce is simmering, mix the ricotta with an egg and about ½ cup of grated cheese - either Romano or Parmesan - along with a splash of milk to give it some creaminess.
+Add salt and pepper, but be careful of salt if using Romano cheese because it's saltier than Parmesan.

 Cook the pasta for half the time listed on package.
 Check out my How to Cook Pasta post on properly salting the water.
-This particular pasta I used - [easyazon_link identifier="B000H153AE" locale="US" tag="thegeneticche-20"]De Cecco[/easyazon_link], one of my favorites - recommends 14 minutes.
-Since this is going to be baked and will continue to cook more in the oven, I only boil it for 7 minutes.
-Overcooked pasta is a no no. After draining the pasta, place it back in pan and mix it with a ladle or two of sauce to keep it from sticking.
+I use De Cecco brand - one of my favorites - which recommends 14 minutes for al dente.
+Since this will be baked and will continue to cook more in the oven, I only boil it for 7 minutes.
+Overcooked pasta is a no-no.

 To assemble, use a deep (3") 9x13 baking dish.
-If you are bringing this to a party or gathering, I recommend using a 9x13 foil pan that is 3"deep as this gets filled to the top.
+If you're bringing this to a party or gathering, I recommend using a 9x13 foil pan that is 3"deep as this gets filled to the top.
 I've lost so many casserole and baking dishes that were left and never returned that I've turned to foil pans.
 They can keep those!

-*Add ⅓ of the rigatoni and spread it out
+*Add ½ of the rigatoni and spread it out

 Add a few ladles of sauce to cover

-Scatter dollops of ⅓ of the ricotta mixture
+Scatter dollops of ½ of the ricotta mixture

-Layer with a ⅓ of the mozzarella
+Layer with a ½ of the mozzarella

-Top with ⅓ of the grated cheese
+Top with ½ of the grated cheese

 Repeat*

-Needless to say, this Baked Rigatoni with Three Cheeses was a big hit.
-When I see the kids going for seconds and thirds, it warms my heart.
 I can hear my aunt Julia and uncle Tony yell “Mangia!
-Mangia!” with a big smile on their face and hand movements as if conducting a concert.
+Mangia!” with a big smile on their faces and hand movements as if conducting a concert.
 Great family memories.
 I hope you create your own by making this dish and sharing it with your family.
-Mangia!
-Buon appetito!

 Life is too short for mediocre food.